near/docs/docs/bos/api/home.md

 title: Introduction
 ---

-BOS provides a complete API to allow your [components](../components/home.md) to interact with different blockchains, websites, and store data in a decentralized way.
+NEAR provides a complete API to allow your [components](../components/home.md) to interact with different blockchains, websites, and store data in a decentralized way.

 Custom objects:
 - [`Social`](social.md) - the SocialDB API.